 Entirely too much time is being spent in the restroom.
 There is now a strict 3-minute time limit in the stalls.
 At the end of three minutes, an alarm will sound, the toilet paper roll will retract, and the stall door will open.
 After your second offense, your picture will be posted on the company bulletin board under the “Chronic Offenders” category.

 Thank you for your loyalty to our company.
 We are here to provide a positive employment experience.
 Therefore, all questions, comments, concerns, complaints, frustrations, irritations, aggravations, insinuations, allegations, accusations, contemplations, consternations or input should be directed elsewhere.

 Did you catch all the mistakes in this employee handbook?
 That’s right: they misspelled “bereavement,” miscounted the number of Saturdays and Sundays (there are 104, not 105), and underestimated the price of Prada sneakers.

 Kidding, kidding.
 This is an old, old joke handbook that has been circulating around the internet since the early 2000s—and probably before that.
 Whether you remember reading this in a chain email sent to your AOL or MSN address back in the day, or have never seen it before, we thought you’d appreciate some oldie-but-goodie compliance “humor.”

 That said, satire has a strange way of aging, and I wouldn’t be surprised if at least a few of our readers have seen policies resembling these in genuine employee handbooks.
 Would you like to avoid Draconian policies like the above?
 Want to know what to actually include in your handbook?
-Watch our on-demand Employee Handbooks Webinar right now, for free.
+Download our Employee Handbooks Checklist right now, for free.